Jacobs Solutions (NYSE:J) Updates FY24 Earnings Guidance

-Jacobs Solutions (NYSE:J – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $7.80-8.10 for the period, compared to the consensus EPS estimate of $8.02.
+Jacobs Solutions (NYSE:J – Get Free Report) updated its FY24 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $7.80-8.10 for the period, compared to the consensus earnings per share estimate of $8.02.

-Jacobs Solutions (NYSE:J – Get Free Report) last released its earnings results on Tuesday, February 6th.
-The company reported $2.02 EPS for the quarter, beating the consensus estimate of $1.56 by $0.46.
+Jacobs Solutions (NYSE:J – Get Free Report) last released its quarterly earnings data on Tuesday, May 7th.
+The company reported $1.91 earnings per share for the quarter, beating the consensus estimate of $1.84 by $0.07.
 Jacobs Solutions had a return on equity of 14.57% and a net margin of 4.20%.
-The firm had revenue of $4.20 billion during the quarter, compared to analyst estimates of $4.02 billion.
-During the same period in the prior year, the firm posted $1.67 earnings per share.
-The business’s quarterly revenue was up 10.6% compared to the same quarter last year.
-As a group, equities analysts anticipate that Jacobs Solutions will post 8.07 earnings per share for the current fiscal year.
+The company had revenue of $4.27 billion for the quarter, compared to the consensus estimate of $4.33 billion.
+During the same quarter last year, the business posted $1.81 EPS.
+Jacobs Solutions’s revenue for the quarter was up 4.7% on a year-over-year basis.
+As a group, equities research analysts anticipate that Jacobs Solutions will post 8.07 earnings per share for the current fiscal year.

-In other news, EVP Shelette M. Gustafson sold 1,852 shares of the company’s stock in a transaction dated Friday, February 16th.
-The stock was sold at an average price of $148.00, for a total value of $274,096.00.
-Following the completion of the sale, the executive vice president now owns 28,791 shares of the company’s stock, valued at $4,261,068.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-In other news, insider Steven J. Demetriou sold 7,000 shares of the firm’s stock in a transaction dated Monday, April 1st.
-The stock was sold at an average price of $153.20, for a total transaction of $1,072,400.00.
-Following the completion of the sale, the insider now directly owns 555,138 shares in the company, valued at $85,047,141.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Shelette M. Gustafson sold 1,852 shares of the business’s stock in a transaction dated Friday, February 16th.
-The stock was sold at an average price of $148.00, for a total value of $274,096.00.
-Following the completion of the transaction, the executive vice president now owns 28,791 shares in the company, valued at approximately $4,261,068.
+In related news, insider Steven J. Demetriou sold 7,000 shares of the stock in a transaction dated Wednesday, May 1st.
+The stock was sold at an average price of $143.86, for a total transaction of $1,007,020.00.
+Following the completion of the sale, the insider now owns 548,138 shares in the company, valued at $78,855,132.68.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, insider Steven J. Demetriou sold 7,000 shares of Jacobs Solutions stock in a transaction dated Wednesday, May 1st.
+The stock was sold at an average price of $143.86, for a total value of $1,007,020.00.
+Following the sale, the insider now directly owns 548,138 shares of the company’s stock, valued at $78,855,132.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Kevin C. Berryman sold 1,500 shares of the firm’s stock in a transaction that occurred on Monday, April 1st.
+The shares were sold at an average price of $153.20, for a total value of $229,800.00.
+Following the completion of the sale, the chief financial officer now directly owns 233,104 shares of the company’s stock, valued at $35,711,532.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 24,338 shares of company stock worth $3,618,695.
-1.00% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders have sold 24,338 shares of company stock worth $3,618,695.
+Company insiders own 1.00% of the company’s stock.

 Jacobs Solutions Company Profile